Financial-Times/origami-build-tools/README.md

 Build a specific demo with the `--demo-filter` option.

-* If `--production` is set, demos are built to pull assets through the Origami Build Service.

-Non-production demos consist of HTML, CSS and JS (if Sass & JS exists), and are created in `demos/local/`.
+Demos consist of HTML, CSS and JS (if Sass & JS exists), and are created in `demos/local/`.
 These files should not be committed.
 It is recommended to add _demos/local/_ to your `.gitignore`.

 ### `verify` or `v`